Table of Contents

 Shorter time-to-first-response and fewer missed connections.

-Significant cost savings versus staffing every call manually, while keeping quality high.
+Significant cost savings vs. staffing every call manually while keeping quality high.

 Mini use cases (plug-and-play)

-- Interview scheduling: SMS link → email confirmation → Voice AI reminder the day before.
+- Interview scheduling: SMS link → email confirmation → Voice AI reminder day before.

-- Renewal save: In-app prompt → email loyalty offer → Voice AI to address objections and confirm renewal.
+- Renewal save: In-app prompt → email offer → Voice AI to address objections & confirm.

 - Healthcare appointment: SMS date/time → email prep instructions → Voice AI day-of confirmation + reschedule option.